-The proposed rule is subject to the provisions of the Small Business Regulatory defined in 5 U.S.C.
-804, because it is not likely to result in (1) an annual effect on the economy of

-Enforcement Fairness Act of 1996 (5 U.S.C.
-801 et seq.) and, if finalized, will be transmitted to or federal, State, or local government agencies, or geographic regions; or (3) significant adverse effects on competition, employment, investment, productivity, innovation, or on the ability of
+The proposed rule is subject to the provisions of the Small Business Regulatory Enforcement Fairness Act of 1996 (5 U.S.C.
+801 et seq.) and, if finalized, will be transmitted to Congress and the Comptroller General for review.
+The rule is not a "major rule" as that term is defined in 5 U.S.C.
+804, because it is not likely to result in (1) an annual effect on the economy of \$100 million or more; (2) a major increase in costs or prices for consumers, individual industries, or federal, State, or local government agencies, or geographic regions; or (3) significant adverse effects on competition, employment, investment, productivity, innovation, or on the ability of United States-based enterprises to compete with foreign-based enterprises in domestic or export markets.